signorpipo/wle-pp/README.md

 - [`PP.Mouse`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp/js/pp/input/cauldron/mouse.js)
   * a class that makes it easier to access the mouse state
   * let you check if a button is pressed or it's just been pressed/released or if the cursor is moving
-  * you can get the position on the screen or in the 3D world, and also cast a PhysX ray from the mouse into the world
+  * you can get the position on the screen or in the 3D world, and also cast a physics ray from the mouse into the world
 - [`pp-finger-cursor`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp/js/pp/input/cauldron/finger_cursor.js)
   * u can use this component to add a cursor on the tip of the index finger that can interact with WLE `cursor-target`
 - [`Input Types`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp/js/pp/input/cauldron/input_types.js)